kirbyzone/sitemapper/README.md

 The problem with this kind of setup is that when you store content for a single-language page in a multilingual site, internally Kirby always stores the content under the _default language_.
 So, if the default language in our site is English, when the user saves their German 'article-de' page, the content will be saved in an 'English' content file (even though we are presenting it to the user as German).
 This means, that for these single-language pages, we cannot rely on Kirby's functions to tell us what language the page is actually using - so we use the `sitemap` blueprint option to do it.

 In a multilingual site, if the blueprint has no `sitemap` option, then Sitemapper will include the page's URLs in all the languages.
-If we want to treat the page as a single-language page, and include its URL in just the appropriate language, we pass the language to the `sitemap` option.
+If we want to treat the page as a single-language page, and include its URL in just the appropriate language, we just pass the language code to the `sitemap` option.
 In our example it works like this:

 * The parent **'Blog' page** itself is a normal multilingual page, so we don't need to add a `sitemap` option at all - and we'll get 2 Blog page URLs listed: one for the English version, one for the German.
 * **'article-multi' pages** are also normal, multilingual pages, so no bluprint option is needed, and the page URLs for both languages will appear in the sitemap.